indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_1.md

 This chapter provides information on how to enable and use the INDIGO DataCloud software repositories.

-## Installing the Operating Systems and Cloud Cloud Management Frameworks
+## Installing the Operating Systems and Cloud  Management Frameworks